anas-didi95/anasdidi-dev/content/blog/_solid-single-responsibility-principle/index.md

 The `AttendanceTracker` class takes an student object as a dependency and marks the attendance of the student.

 Therefore, both responsibilities has been split according to each class which adhere to the **Single-responsibility principle**.
 Any changes in the future for any of the class would not affect the others, thus, makes the maintenance and testing easier.

 ---

+<a name="conclusion"></a>
+## Conclusion

+In conclusion, having a class with multiple responsibilities will make implements new requirements harder.
+Moreover, the maintenance of the software will be a growing pain as it is adding more complexity and making the classes responsibilities strongly coupled to each other.

+Therefore, having a class with single-responsibility is the best way to make class more robust and easier to maintain.

+---